QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/account.md

 </div><div>

 During the exploitation, we may try to brute force these accounts.
 We may also try other techniques such as SQL truncation, according to what we discovered.

+We may also test weak/default credentials using fuzzing.
 </div></div>